robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

 - `Daniel Biehl <https://github.com/d-biehl>`__ enhanced performance of traversing the parsing model using `ModelVisitor`. (`#4934`_)

-There are various contributions still under development and review, so the above list is likely to get a lot longer before Robot Framework 7.0 final is ready.
+With various contributions still under development, the above list is expected to grow before the final release of Robot Framework 7.0.
 If you have an enhancement in mind you would like to see included, new contributions are still possible as well.